-- 1. Access federal relief by supporting access to personal benefits Social Security Disability Insurance (SSDI) is an entitlement for people with a qualifying illness or disability.
-While many homeless people qualify for it, few make it through the difficult application process to receive it.
-In recent years, the HPO program budget of \$400,000 provided 421 people with access to vital documents-essential for benefit application.
+- 1. Access federal relief by supporting access to personal benefits Social Security Insurance (SSI) is an entitlement for people with a qualifying illness or disability.
+Social Security Disability Insurance (SSDI) is an entitlement for people with a work history of at least 40 quarters during a specific time and a qualifying illness or disability.
+While there are homeless people who qualify for these benefits, relatively few make it through the difficult application process to receive them.
+In recent years, the HPO program budget of \$400,000 provided 421 people with access to vital documents-essential for benefit applications.
 If just 20 percent qualified for SSDI, that's \$1.3+ million/year in federal support (H. Brackeen, personal communication, 2022; Social Security Administration, 2022). - 2.
 Strengthen case coordination to expedite access to services and supports In addition to HPO, other entities provide case management services.
 For example, the Department of Health (DOH) provides Housing and Community-Based Services (HCBS) for elderly and disabled people, and Community Integration Services (CIS) offers pre-tenancy and tenancy support to formerly homeless people.
 With better coordination, case workers can focus on a designated portion of individualized supports and improve access to benefits.
 Ohana Conferencing, the case conferencing model used in Hawaii's child welfare system, is a helpful reference to draw from. - 3.
 Upgrade government-owned buildings to solar power With the highest electricity rates in the US, Hawaii pays substantially to keep the lights on at homeless shelters, offices, schools, libraries, and police stations statewide.
 While converting homeless shelters to solar power was previously explored by the HPO administrator, it was ultimately rejected because of a regulatory issue. - 4.
 Co-locate services to increase opportunities for access As the result of a recent lawsuit, homeless people's belongings that are retrieved at cleanups must be stored, which is paid for by the City and County of Honolulu.
 Ironically, few homeless individuals have the auto transportation required to pick up their things from the storage facility.
-Co-locating storage lockers at access points, like designated shelters and drop-in centers, turns a dead-end into an access point for service. - 5.
-Coordinate priorities of overlapping interest groups There are multiple groups focused on addressing affordable housing and homelessness issues.
+Co-locating storage lockers at access points, like designated shelters and drop-in centers, turns a dead-end into an access point for service.

+- 5. Coordinate priorities of overlapping interest groups There are multiple groups focused on addressing affordable housing and homelessness issues.
 Greater impact may be achieved by joining together and embracing a collective vision where each group can play a specific part in expanding the body of knowledge.
-Such groups include the Supportive Work Group, the Homeless Funders Workgroup, the Hawaii Housing Alliance, the Hawaii Housing Affordability Coalition, and other housing-focused groups. - 6.
-Explore partnerships with stakeholders focused on common populations Aligning the intersections and scopes of service can leverage greater impact among programs that serve vulnerable people, including but not limited to: - Adult Protective Services - Business Improvement Districts
+Such groups include the Supportive Work Group, the Homeless Funders Workgroup, the Hawaii Housing Alliance, the Hawaii Housing Affordability Coalition, and other housing-focused groups.

+- 6. Explore partnerships with stakeholders focused on common populations Aligning the intersections and scopes of service can leverage greater impact among programs that serve vulnerable people, including but not limited to:

+- Adult Protective Services

+- Business Improvement Districts

 - Child Protective Services

 - Department of Aging

 - Department of Education

 - Department of Health

 - Faith-based communities

 - Intellectual/Developmental disabilities services

 - Hawaii Housing Affordability Coalition

 - Hawaii Medical Association

 - Hawaii Realtor Association

 - Head Start

 - 7. Align strategic planning using common methods and language Increased county-level funding has given way to a new generation of strategic planning efforts to address homelessness across the state.
 Using a common theoretical framework, data collection methods, timelines, and language can help promote a shared understanding of the overall efforts to end homelessness and increase opportunities to scale successful programs, processes, and tools.